jossl95/Intersectional_Inequalities_Non-employment/README.md

 structural equation models using data from the LISS-panel.
 We find that having fewer ties that have paid employment is linked to a higher chance of being non-employed.
 Moreover, we find that people from certain social groups have a higher chance of being unemployed.
-For women with a western migration background we find that a part of the higher risk for non-employment can be attributed to a lack of social capital.
+For women with a non-western migration background we find that a part of the higher risk for non-employment can be attributed to a lack of social capital.